 But the Crusades ultimately proved to be an example of a high-minded ideal betrayed by human nature.
 The unsanctioned Peasants' Crusade of 1096 led to massacre of Jews in Mainz and other German towns, but also brought their own destruction.
 Subsequent crusades, in the hands of warring noblemen, knights, and clerics who struggled for power, land, and riches, proved disastrous, particularly with the Fourth Crusade.

-One interesting observation is that, while the record of events for the first three Crusades were relatively consistent throughout the literature, many conflicting reports exist for the Fourth and following Crusades.
+One interesting observation is that, while the record of events for the first three Crusades was relatively consistent throughout the literature, many conflicting reports exist for the Fourth and following Crusades.
 Did historians lose interest or had the Crusades become an embarrassment by the miserable turn of events?

 The crusading effort brought only temporary success, as the Crusader states lasted from 1099 to 1291.
 And Jerusalem itself was in Christian hands for only 88 years.